 Using Zooniverse is easy.
 After navigating to the website and creating a unique username and password, hundreds of transcription projects become available.
 Use the search feature to type in keywords of projects you may be interested in exploring.
 All Nest Quest Go!
 Projects can be found linked on our organization page.
 From here you can search the nest card projects we have available.
 Click on “classify” under the project of interest and have fun transcribing!
 We will be uploading several projects in the coming months.
 If you’d like to be contacted when new projects are added to Zooniverse, complete this form and we’ll add you to our Nest Quest Go!
 Updates list.

 Once individual transcription projects are completed, we will download the data gleaned from the cards and upload it to NestWatch’s database.
 When the epic transcription project is done, and over 300,000 cards have been entered, we will almost double the total amount of available data in NestWatch.

 “History is a vast early warning system.”—Norman Cousins

 A major goal of this effort is to have a robust dataset on nesting birds across North America that researchers can use to better understand how bird populations are changing over time.
 As Norman Cousins alludes, changes in bird’s nesting behavior could help us better understand the challenges facing birds now and into the future.
 Help us reveal the history that could be acting as an early warning system, and empower scientists to discover long-term population trends.

 Transcribing on Zooniverse is simple, fun, and provides an alternative pathway to participation in NestWatch, the nation’s largest nest-monitoring project.
-We hope to launch our first public project in the early summer of 2019!
+We launched our first public project in the early summer of 2019!
 Join us at Nest Quest Go!, and happy transcribing.